zodmaner/trivial-mmap/README.md

   65,952 bytes consed
 ````

-The little benchmark above was run on my laptop (a ThinkPad X230 with
+The little toy benchmark above was run on my laptop (an i5 ThinkPad
-8 GB of RAM and an SSD).
-For comparison, reading the same file using
+X230 (Ivy Bridge) with 8 GB of RAM and an SSD).
+For comparison,
-`with-open-file` and `read-char` takes around 14 seconds of real time
+reading the same file using `with-open-file` and `read-char` takes
-on the same machine.
+around 14 seconds of real time on the same machine.

 ## Dependency